ivoilic/zustand-ards/README.md

 </details>

+### 💁 `withZustandards`

+This is the recommended zustand-ards setup.
+It combines `withArraySelector` and `withDefaultShallow`.

 ### 📝 `withArraySelector`

-This enhances the hook by adding a new style of selector: an array of keys from the provided store.
+This enhances the store hook by adding another style of selector: an array of keys from the provided store.
 It elimnates the need to use multiple hooks or a complex selector function.

 ```ts
 import { withArraySelector } from 'zustand-ards';